 A cooperative agreement is used when the principal purpose of the transaction is to accomplish a public purpose of support or stimulation authorized by Federal Statute, and substantial involvement between the sponsor and the recipient is anticipated during the performance of the work.
 The nature of the involvement can be defined and specified in advance.

 A contract is used when the primary purpose of the transaction is acquisition of property or services for the direct benefit or use of Federal Government involvement.

 A successful sponsored project is a multi-step process.
 This management guide is intended not only to facilitate this process, but also to serve as a guide to both new and experienced investigators in developing applications for external funding, and in meeting the responsibilities expected from Principal Investigators (PIs) or Project Directors (PDs) when funded.
 It is a living document which will be modified as University policies and funders’ guidelines change.

-Kentucky State University requires that all applications for a sponsored project be submitted through the Office of Research, Grants, and Sponsored Programs (OSP).
-The OSP is the administrative unit charged with the responsibility of coordinating these functions.
-Staff in the OSP is available to answer questions, assist in finding solutions to problems, and ensure PIs’ compliance with agency specific and/or federal guidelines, clarification of terms and conditions, and university policies and procedures.
+Kentucky State University requires that all applications for a sponsored project be submitted through the Office of Research and Sponsored Programs (ORSP).
+The ORSP is the administrative unit charged with the responsibility of coordinating these functions.
+Staff in the ORSP is available to answer questions, assist in finding solutions to problems, and ensure PIs’ compliance with agency specific and/or federal guidelines, clarification of terms and conditions, and university policies and procedures.